1. Choose a Name for Your LLC

 An Arkansas LLC is created by filing Articles of Organization with the Arkansas Secretary of State.

 The articles must include: the LLC's name and address; the name and address of LLC’s registered agent, and a statement as to whether the LLC will be run by a manager.
-The articles may be filed online through the Arkansas Secretary of State’s website.
+The Secretary of State Business and Commercial Services Division website instructs users who wish to file forms in person or by mail to contact it directly.
+Otherwise, users should file forms online.

 3. Appoint a Registered Agent